 Tanja Tajmel studied Physics, Meteorology and Philosophy at the Graz University of Technology and the Karl-Franzens University in Graz, Austria as well as the University of Padova, Italy.
 She received a Master in Physics Education from Karl-Franzens University in Graz and a PhD in Physics Education from Humboldt-University Berlin, Germany.
-For many years, she was instructing student teachers at Humboldt-University Berlin and was training STEM teachers in Germany, Austria and Italy.
-Before joining Concordia University, she has been Professor at the University of Education Upper Austria.
+For many years, she was instructing student teachers at Humboldt-University Berlin and was training language awareness for STEM teachers in Germany, Austria and Italy.
+Before joining Concordia University in 2018, she was Professor at the University of Education Upper Austria.

 ENCS 691 Equity, Diversity and Inclusion in STEM (Fall 2019)

 INDI 898 Equity, Diversity and Inclusion in STEM (Summer Instiute 2019)

 ENGR 392 Impact of Engineering on Society (Winter 2019)